Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages

-\textbf{Scheduler.} Let $J$ be a set of tasks to be scheduled by a real-time scheduler.
-A scheduler then dynamically schedules executions of tasks in $J$ according to the tasks' arrivals and the scheduler's scheduling policy over the scheduling period $\mathbb{T} = [0,\mathbf{T}]$.
-We denote by $\mathit{at}_k(j)$ the $k$th arrival time of a task $j \in J$.
-The first arrival of a periodic task $j$ does not always occur immediately at the system start time $0$.
-Such offset time from the system start time $0$ to the first arrival time $\mathit{at}_1(j)$ of $j$ is denoted by $\mathit{offset}(j)$.
-For a periodic task $j$, the $k$th arrival of $j$ within $\mathbb{T}$ is $\mathit{at}_k(j) \leq \mathbf{T}$ and is computed by $\mathit{at}_k(j) = \mathit{offset}(j) + (k-1) \cdot \mathit{pd}(j)$.
-For an aperiodic task $j^\prime$, $\mathit{at}_k(j^\prime)$ is determined based on the $k{-}1$th arrival time of $j^\prime$ and its minimum and maximum arrival times.
-Specifically, for $k > 1$, $\mathit{at}_k(j^\prime) \in [\mathit{at}_{k-1}(j^\prime)+\mathit{pmin}(j^\prime), \mathit{at}_{k-1}(j^\prime)+\mathit{pmax}(j^\prime)]$ and, for $k = 1$, $\mathit{at}_1(j^\prime) \in [\mathit{pmin}(j^\prime), \mathit{pmax}(j^\prime)]$ where $\mathit{at}_k(j^\prime) < \mathbf{T}$.
+\textbf{Scheduler.} Let $\Gamma$ be a set of tasks to be scheduled by a real-time scheduler.
+A scheduler then dynamically schedules executions of tasks in $\Gamma$ according to the tasks' arrivals and the scheduler's scheduling policy over the scheduling period $\mathbb{T} = [0,\mathbf{t}]$.
+We denote by $a_{i,k}$ the $k$th arrival time of a task $\tau_i \in \Gamma$.
+The first arrival of a periodic task $\tau_i$ does not always occur immediately at the system start time $0$.
+Such offset time from the system start time $0$ to the first arrival time $a_{i,1}$ of $\tau_i$ is denoted by $O_i$.
+For a periodic task $\tau_i$, the $k$th arrival of $\tau_i$ within $\mathbb{T}$ is $a_{i,k} \leq \mathbf{t}$ and is computed by $a_{i,k} = O_i + (k-1) \cdot T_i$.
+For an aperiodic task $\tau_j$, $a_{j,k}$ is determined based on the $k{-}1$th arrival time of $\tau_j$ and its minimum and maximum arrival times.
+Specifically, for $k > 1$, $a_{j,k} \in [a_{j,{k-1}}+T^{min}_{j}, a_{j,{k-1}}+T^{max}_{j}]$ and, for $k = 1$, $a_{j,1} \in [T^{min}_{j}, T^{max}_{j}]$ where $a_{j,k} \le \mathbf{t}$.

-A scheduler reacts to a task arrival at $\mathit{at}_k(j)$ to schedule the execution of $j$.
-Depending on a scheduling policy (e.g., rate monotonic~\cite{Liu:73}), an arrived task $j$ may not start its execution at the same time as it arrives when a higher priority task is executing.
+A scheduler reacts to a task arrival at $a_{i,k}$ to schedule the execution of $\tau_i$.
+Depending on a scheduling policy (e.g., rate monotonic scheduling policy~\cite{Liu:73} and single-queue multi-core scheduling policy~\cite{Arpaci:18}), an arrived task $\tau_i$ may not start its execution at the same time as it arrives when a higher priority task is executing.
 Also, task executions may be interrupted due to preemption.
-We denote by $\mathit{et}_k(j)$ the end execution time for the $k$th arrival of a task $j$.
-Depending on actual worst-case execution time of a task $j$, denoted by $w(j)$, within its WCET range $[\mathit{wmin}(j), \mathit{wmax}(j)]$, the $\mathit{et}_k(j)$ end execution time of $j$ satisfies the following: $\mathit{et}_k(j) \ge \mathit{at}_k(j) + w(j)$.
+We denote by $e_{i,k}$ the end execution time for the $k$th arrival of a task $\tau_i$.
+Depending on actual worst-case execution time of a task $\tau_i$, denoted by $C_i$, within its WCET range $[C^{min}_i, C^{max}_i]$, the $e_{i,k}$ end execution time of $\tau_i$ satisfies the following: $e_{i,k} \ge a_{i,k} + C_i$.